 § 7015.
-Alternative Opt-Out Link.
+Alternative Opt-out Link.

 - (a) The purpose of the Alternative Opt-out Link is to provide businesses the option of providing consumers with a single, clearly-labeled link that allows consumers to easily exercise both their right to opt-out of sale/sharing and right to limit, instead of posting the two separate "Do Not Sell or Share My Personal Information" and "Limit the Use of My Sensitive Personal Information" links.
-The Alternative Opt-out Link shall direct the consumer to a webpage that would inform them of both their right to opt-out of sale/sharing and right to limit and provide them with the opportunity to exercise both rights. - (b) A business that chooses to use an Alternative Opt-out Link shall title the link, "Your Privacy Choices" or "Your California Privacy Choices," and shall include the following opt-out icon to the right or left of adjacent to the title.
-The link shall be a conspicuous link that complies with section 7003, subsections (c) and (d), and is located at either the header or footer of the business's internet Homepage(s).
-The icon shall be approximately the same size as any other icons used by the business in the header or footer of one its webpage.
+The Alternative Opt-out Link shall direct the consumer to a webpage that informs them of both their right to opt-out of sale/sharing and right to limit and provides them with the opportunity to exercise both rights. - (b) A business that chooses to use an Alternative Opt-out Link shall title the link, "Your Privacy Choices," or, "Your California Privacy Choices," and shall include the following opt-out icon adjacent to the title.
+The link shall be a conspicuous link that complies with section 7003, subsections (c) and (d), and is located at either the header or footer of the business's internet homepage(s).
+The icon shall be approximately the same size as other icons used by the business in the header or footer of its webpage.